-Before using this product, consult the appropriate Material Safety Data Sheets (MSDS) found on our website at www.sirchie.com/ support.
+- Before using this product, consult the appropriate Material Safety Data Sheets (MSDS) found on our website at www.sirchie.com/support. - Wear protective latex gloves and clothing, including protective eyewear when preparing or using Basic Yellow. - Basic Yellow solution is toxic and should be mixed and used in a fume hood, in an area with adequate ventilation or with an appropriate respirator.